-- 1.12 Part 1 of this SHTM discusses the three EU Directives on the manufacture and supply of medical devices, active implantable medical devices and invitro diagnostic medical devices.
-The first two directives are implemented in the UK by The Active Medical Devices Regulations 1992 and The Medical Devices Regulations 1994.
-General guidance on these directives and regulations may be found in MDA Directives Bulletin 8. - 1.13 Annex I of the Medical Devices Directive lists a number of "essential requirements", among which the following are relevant to sterilization: - a.
+- 1.12 he three EU Directives on the manufacture and supply of medical devices, active implantable medical devices and in-vitro diagnostic medical devices.
+The directives are implemented in the UK by The Active Medical Devices Regulations 1992, The Medical Devices Regulations 1994 and the In Vitro Diagnostic Medical Devices Regulations 2000.
+General guidance on these directives and regulations may be found in MDA web site www.medical-devices.gov.uk - 1.13 Annex I of the Medical Devices Directive lists a number of "essential requirements", among which the following are relevant to sterilization: - a.
 Section 7.2 requires that devices are "designed, manufactured and packaged in such a way as to minimise the risk posed by contaminants and residues to the persons involved in the transport, storage and use of the devices and to the patients, taking account of the intended purpose of the product."
 This has implications for the quality of steam used in sterilization processes, and for the efficacy of removal of gas residuals in LTSF and EO sterilization. - b.
 Sections 8.3 and 8.4 require that devices delivered in a sterile state: - (i) "must be designed, manufactured and packed in a non-reusable pack and/or according to appropriate procedures to ensure that they are sterile when placed on the market and remain sterile, under the storage and transport conditions laid down, until the protective packaging is damaged or opened"; - (ii) "must have been manufactured and sterilized by an appropriate, validated method".